voxpupuli/puppet-filemapper/README.markdown

 containing the contents of the file.
 It should return an array of hashes, where each hash represents {property => value} pairs.

-### `self.select_file(provider)`
+### `select_file`

-This should take one value, a provider instance.
+This is a provider instance method.
 It should return a string containing the filename that the provider should be flushed to.

 ### `self.flush_file(filename, providers)`